Field choice problem in persistent homology: Conclusions

 In this paper, we focus on mathematical phenomena concerning the change of the coefficient field in persistent homology.
 We show that the torsion of relative homology groups $H_q(X_n, X_m; \Zint)$ plays an essential role for the phenomena.
 We also propose an algorithm to judge the independence of the field change.
 The algorithm is implemented in software, HomCloud.

-Using the algorithm, we show that the probability of persistence diagrams changing as a result of field changes is not zero, but very low for random pointclouds in $\R^3$.
-This suggests that we do not need to be particularly concerned about the choice of the field in most practical persistent homology contexts if we approach persistence diagrams in statistical terms.
+Using the algorithm, we conduct experiments which suggest that the probability of persistence diagrams changing as a result of field changes is not zero, but very low for random pointclouds in $\R^3$.
+Thus, we do not need to be particularly concerned about the choice of the field in most practical persistent homology contexts if we approach persistence diagrams in statistical terms.
 To assuage researchers' future concerns about this issue, the torsion condition can be checked by the algorithm.

 Of course, where torsion structures are important, such as Klein bottles or M\"obius strip, the choice of the coefficient field is important.
-We also suggest that the choice of the coefficient field is important for high dimensional data by the numerical experiment on $\bar{Y}(75)$.
+Based on the results of the numerical experiment on $\bar{Y}(75)$ and Vietoris-Rips filtrations, we also suggest that the choice of the coefficient field is important for high dimensional data.
 In such contexts, further study is required into the torsion on the filtrations.

 Further, the results herein suggest that the ``difficulty'' of computation of $D_q(\X; \Bbbk)$ depends on the torsion.
 If all torsions are zero, $D_q(\X; \Bbbk)$ for any $\Bbbk$ is computable by computing $D_q(\X; \Bbbk)$ for only one $\Bbbk$, for example, $\Zint_2$.
 If not, to compute $D_q(\X; \Bbbk)$ for many $\Bbbk$ is more onerous.
 In that case, we can apply the algorithm in \cite{BJDMC} for faster computation; however, that algorithm simultaneously computes $D_q(\X; \Bbbk)$ for multiple, but not for all, $\Bbbk$.
 This phenomenon is not dissimilar to a theorem in \cite{optimal-Day}.
 Those authors proved that the difficulty of computing a kind of optimization problem on homology algebra depends on the existence of the non-zero torsion subgroup of the relative homology group.
 Integer programming on homology algebra can be solved by linear programming if the torsion-free condition holds.
 Integer programming requires much more time than linear programming in the sense of computational complexity theory.
 Of course, our paper and \cite{optimal-Day} concern different problems, but the results are similar because of the shared focus on the torsions of relative homology.
 These results suggest that the existence of non-trivial torsion subgroups in relative homology renders the problems of computational homology more difficult.